infiniflow/ragflow/api/python_api_reference.md

 #### description: `str`

-A brief description of the knowledge base to create.
+A brief description of the dataset to create.
 Defaults to `""`.

 #### language: `str`

-The language setting of the knowledge base to create.
+The language setting of the dataset to create.
 Available options:

 - `"English"` (Default)
 - `"Chinese"`

 #### permission

-Specifies who can operate on the knowledge base.
+Specifies who can operate on the dataset.
 You can set it only to `"me"` for now.

 #### chunk_method, `str`